Last updated on January 14th, 2019 at 12:24 pm

 While sugar was the relatively cheap export, Bahia also stands for excellent tobacco.
 Cigars that equal the famous Cuban Havanas in price and quality.
 Dannemann’s still maintains a manufacturing site in the hinterland of Bahia.
 The city with the most important tobacco industry, Cachoeira, rivals the famous UNESCO Heritage Site Ouro Preto in colonial architectural richness.

 Other cities that you can visit on a Salvador Bahia tour are built on slaves in an unexpected way: former quilombos, places where escaped slaves could hide.
-Nowadays it is quiet difficult to tour a Bahia Quilombo as the government tries to protect the communities, their cultures and their languages.
+Nowadays it is quite difficult to tour a Bahia Quilombo as the government tries to protect the communities, their cultures, and their languages.
 Many Quilombos chose to remain isolated.
 As a matter of fact, it was not until recently that Quilombos were discovered.
-The last large Quilombo was located in Remanso, where until the 1960’s, the locals (mostly the children of former mining slaves) were not aware of the fact that slavery had long been abolished in Brazil.
+The last large Quilombo was located in Remanso, where until the 1960s, the locals (mostly the children of former mining slaves) were not aware of the fact that slavery had long been abolished in Brazil.
 One of the Quilombo’s that can still be visited is Kaonge near Cachoeira, about 3 hours from Salvador.
 Tours to this community are especially popular in mid-August during the Boa Morte Festival.